Superbird11/ranges/readme.md

 worst-case `O(n^2)`, but it could drastically improve performance.
 - Rewrite `RangeSet.isdisjoint()` to use pair-stepping and short-circuiting.
 The reasoning here is the same as for `RangeSet.intersection()`.
+- Add pretty-printing for `RangeSet` and especially `RangeDict`.
+The `pprint` module does not seem to work on them, unfortunately.

 Any open issues or bugs are also fair game for contribution.
 See [above](#errors--contributing) for directions.